CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 ```text
 a-list
 ```
-The command above list available data buckets in Allas.
+The command above lists available data buckets in Allas.
 To list data objects in a bucket give command:
 ```text
 a-list bucket_name
 ```